alvfig/shell_totp/README.md

 Google YYYYYYYYYYYYYYYY
 Twitter ZZZZZZZZZZZZZZZZ
 ```
-Edit the `tokens` executable file putting the secrets file on the variable `secretsfile`, like the excerpt bellow.
+Edit the `tokens` executable file putting the secrets file on the variable `secretsfile`, like the excerpt below.
 ```
 secretsfile=~/bin/tokens.secrets
 ```